ASL-UNR/RIFE_m/clarifications.md

 ## What are "cycles" and "error" in this context (iterative refinement loops)?
 - Commit 786e220 ["increased max inference_img.py cycles to 12, error to 0.0001"]
+- Answer: This is outdated now, since we've transitioned from interpolating using a binary recursive method (IFNet) to directly interpolating at t=1/3 or t=2/3.
+Originally, we had to interpolate at t=0.5 again and again for multiple cycles to approximate t=1/3 or t=2/3 within a certain error.

 ## Slide 30 in your presentation
 `One sample --> 4, but overall batch size remains the same?` Didn't understand..
+Answer: From one septuplet, which is called a "sample" here, there are 4 different triplets that are obtained (as explained in a previous answer).
+However, these 4 triplets are all processed   making the ending batch size the same.

 ## Did the HDv3 weights work with IFNet_m?
 - What other weights are available and differences? size/parameters?
+- Answer:

 # Suggestions and random thoughts
 ### Overfit Test